mchannon/hashsite/README.md

 Parent, child, and neighbor relationships are all computable without external data.

-### Readability dots
+### Checksum dots

-Hashsite supports optional Luhn-derived dots:
+Hashsite supports optional checksum dots:

 ```
 #7B6.63IH.XB8
 ```

 The dots are placed deterministically from the string content — not arbitrarily.
 A dotted Hashsite describes the same location as the undotted one.
 The Luhn checksum is computed over the **full string including altitude**, so the same horizontal code with different altitude produces different dot positions.
-Use dots when the code will be read aloud, transcribed by hand, or spot-checked visually.
+Use dots when the code will be transcribed by hand, read aloud, or relayed in conditions where a wrong digit could matter.

 ### Altitude